Abhishek-Handibag/VaultShare/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

-## 🔒 Secure Share Hub
+## 🔒 VaultShare (A Secure Share Hub)

-Secure Share Hub is a modern, secure file‑sharing application designed to provide **end‑to‑end encryption**, **password‑protected access**, and **flexible sharing controls**.
+VaultShare is a modern, secure file‑sharing application designed to provide **end‑to‑end encryption**, **password‑protected access**, and **flexible sharing controls**.
 Built with a React front end and a Django REST back end, the entire stack is containerized with Docker for seamless deployment.

 ---